wp-plugins/wordpress-ecommerce/readme.txt

 == Frequently Asked Questions ==

 = Do I need to be a paid WPMU DEV member? =
-No. This plugin is offered as is at no charge.
+No. This plugin is offered at no charge.
 A full-featured, premium version is available for purchase on WPMU DEV.

 What else could I get in the premium version?